ashfaku/googleproject/README.md

 Skills we each alr know (just to know what we're starting with) <br>
-Ashfak) JavaScript/React, Node, Python Flask, SQL,
+Ashfak) JavaScript/React, Node, Python Flask, SQL, MongoDB, Bootstrap (kinda), basic Java